jfpuget/birdclef-2024/README.md

 The notebook 210 creates an index of additional data from ludovick's dataset

 The notebook 210 processes past competitions data and ludovick's dataset.
 It only saves data from the same species as this year competition.
-It also only saves data for species having less than 500 samples in the compeititon data.
+It also only saves data for species having less than 500 samples in the competititon data.

 The notebook 234 trains 5 first level efficientvit_b0 models then predicts pseudo labels on unlabelled soundscapes.
 These are saved together with mdoel checkpoints in a directory printed near the start of the notebook.
 That directory needs to be cut and past into the next notebook.

 The notebook 237 trains 5 second level efficientvit_b0 models.
 The pseudo labels for unlabelled soundscapes are read from the directory populated by the notebook 234.
 That directory must be set as the value of `cfg.pl` in the first cell of notebook 237.

+The resulting checkpoints were submitted in the competition and yield a private LB score of 00.689566 which would have got 3rd place : https://www.kaggle.com/cpmpml/birdclef24-237

+We had better unselected submissions, but what matters is what we selected.